Kathy Freston: Career

 Freston's book, The Lean: A Revolutionary (and Simple!)
 30-Day Plan for Healthy, Lasting Weight Loss, was named one of VegNews' "Top 12 Vegan Books of 2012."

 She has appeared on The Oprah Winfrey Show and across Winfrey's network relating to a detox diet.

 In January 2014, Freston launched a Change.org petition titled "It's Time for a Healthy, Meatless Option (Please!)" urging McDonald's to debut a vegetarian burger item.
 In November 2020, McDonald's announced they would be creating a plant-based platform called "McPlant" that could lead to a plant-based burger being available on menus at McDonald's in 2021.

-Freston supported of California's Prop 2, a ballot measure that – among other things – required that by January 1, 2015, egg-laying hens raised in California be able to stand up, lie down, turn around, and fully extend their wings.
+Freston supported California's Prop 2, a ballot measure that – among other things – required that by January 1, 2015, egg-laying hens raised in California be able to stand up, lie down, turn around, and fully extend their wings.

 From 2011 to 2017, she occasionally published articles in the HuffPost.

 In 2021, Freston co-authored the book 72 Reasons to Be Vegan with Gene Stone.